How to Prevent Drinking and Driving: Consequences & Ways to Stay Safe

 Driving and alcohol don’t mix, and sharing facts about impaired driving is a great way to encourage our loved ones to drive safely and avoid any costly, long-term repercussions.
-Here’s a conversation starter to use: Roughly one alcohol-related driving fatality occurs every 50 minutes in the U.S., according to the National Highway Traffic Safety Administration (NHTSA).
-For December’s National Impaired Driving Prevention Month, we’re addressing this serious issue.
-We’ll look at how much alcohol can hamper your driving skills, how much damage impaired-driving crashes cause annually, ways you can avoid driving drunk, and more.
+Here’s a conversation starter to use that perfectly illustrates why drunk driving is bad: Roughly one alcohol-related driving fatality occurs every 50 minutes in the U.S., according to the National Highway Traffic Safety Administration (NHTSA).
+For those who have wondered how to prevent drinking and driving, we’re looking at how much alcohol can hamper your driving skills, how much damage impaired-driving crashes cause annually, alternatives to drinking and driving, and more.

 How Does Alcohol Affect My Driving Ability?

 After only two beverages, people can expect to see a decline in their driving ability which goes hand in hand with their rising blood alcohol concentration (BAC).
 With every passing drink, the effects on the body become even more noticeable, and driving skills can seriously decline before going over the legal limit.
-So, even if you’re only feeling a little bit buzzed, it’s better to play it safe and make other arrangements to get home.
+So, even if you’re only feeling a little bit buzzed, it’s better to play it safe.
+Come up with some strategies to avoid drinking and driving and make sure you get home without any issues.

 Impaired Driving Statistics: How Costly Is It?